 In the following image, you can see that I have added 1,000 dummy products for my WooCommerce store.

-Note: Varnish is enabled on the Cloudways servers.
+Note: Varnish is pre-enabled on Cloudways servers.

-Let’s Optimize the WooCommerce Store
+Let’s Optimize WooCommerce Store

 Next, I am going to optimize my WooCommerce store with cache and image optimization plugin.

 At the moment, you could find a number of paid and free cache plugins in the WordPress repository.
 For this performance test, I have installed Cloudways’ free WordPress cache plugin called Breeze.
 Its performance is at par with the most popular WordPress cache plugins.
 All you have to do is install Breeze on your WordPress site and simply enjoy the peace of mind offered by the powerful cache plugin.